irmen/Pyro4/examples/distributed-mandelbrot/Readme.txt

 when using Pypy 5.4.
 This is in a windows console and will only use one CPU core.

-The 'zoomer_client' program uses Pyro to offload the calculations to whatever mandelbrot server processes that are available.
+The 'client_asciizoom' program uses Pyro to offload the calculations to whatever mandelbrot server processes that are available.
 It discovers the available servers by using the metadata in the name sever.
 To distribute the load evenly, it hands out the calculation of a single line in the